Lightning-Chart/lcjs-example-0501-dashboard5chs1000pps/README.md

-# Dashboard 5 channels 1000 pps
+# Dashboard 5 Channels 1000 pps

 This demo application belongs to the set of examples for LightningChart JS, data visualization library for JavaScript.